Editor’s Note: This post was updated on August 8, 2018, for accuracy and comprehensiveness. It was originally published on July 2, 2015.

-Although widely used, the Jackson-Pollock Equation was developed in the 1970s.
+The Jackson-Pollock Equation was developed in the 1970s.
 Since that time, obesity levels have risen dramatically, doubling between 1980 and 2000.
 According to the International Journal of Body Composition, this poses a problem concerning the effectiveness of the Jackson-Pollock equation’s ability to produce reliable body density results for modern adults today.
 The writers argue (emphasis added),

 There can be little doubt, the Jackson and Pollock body fat equations for men, and the Jackson et al. equations for women are both accurate and valid methods of estimating body fat (%) for subjects taken from a representative population of adults observed during the 1970s.
 However, a representative population of adults in the 21st century will be considerably heavier and fatter.

-If we examine the consequences of using the Generalized Body Density equations recommended by Jackson and colleagues to predict the body fat of overweight or obese subjects from today’s population, there is a serious danger of under estimation.
+If we examine the consequences of using the Generalized Body Density equations recommended by Jackson and colleagues to predict the body fat of overweight or obese subjects from today’s population, there is a serious danger of underestimation.

 For some people, particularly those who are overweight, relying on this equation may not give a truly accurate result for body fat percentage.
-And because calipers use this equation, the best they can do is provide an estimation, and a potentially unreliable one at that.
+And because calipers use this equation, the best they can do is provide an estimation and a potentially unreliable one at that.